espocrm/documentation/docs/administration/bpm-events.md

 It's possible to view an error code and message in the flow log (as of v2.14).

+The error code and the exception message can be obtained further in the flow with formula functions `bpm\caughtErrorCode` and `bpm\caughtErrorMessage` (as of v2.14).

 ### Escalation Start Event

 Can only be used to start an event sub-process.
 It's triggered once an escalation event it thrown within the same process.